- Barney Oldfield Images

 Image of The Week

 Called the "dean" of auto racers in the press, Herb Lytle was probably the most experienced driver in the first Indianapolis 500.
 No other driver had been racing cars since the 1890's, as Lytle did.
-Lytle was also the only driver who competed in the first Vanderbilt Cup in 1904 that raced in the Indianapolis 500.
+Lytle was also the only driver who competed in the first Vanderbilt Cup in 1904 who also raced in the Indianapolis 500.
 Unfortunately, Lytle's participation in the first Indianapolis 500 ended in the race's spectacular accident, through no fault of his own.
-The spectacular home stretch accident was triggered by Joe Jagersberger and involved Harry Knight, Lytle and Fiat driver Caleb Bragg.
+The massive home stretch accident was triggered by Joe Jagersberger and involved Harry Knight, Lytle, and Fiat of Eddie Hearne, which was also damaged but was able to continue.
 Lytle, who drove an Apperson racer, was servicing his car in the pits when he was collected in the melee.
 The Apperson automobile company was based in Kokomo, Indiana.

 Another important item on Lytle's resume was his run in the 1905 James Gordon Bennett Jr. Cup race in France.
-Lytle drove several races for Pope-Toledo, including this Bennett Cup, the most important race in the world in 1905.
+Lytle drove several races for Pope-Toledo, including the Bennett Cup, the most important race in the world in 1905.
 Lytle also drove in the 1908 Briarcliff Trophy and you can read about his impressions of that race here.
+Lytle contracted Typhoid Fever in late 1908 and narrowly survived an illness that raged for six months.